Special Bulletin: Reception and legacy

 Leonard Maltin's Movie and Video Guide rated Special Bulletin "way above average."

 The Washington Post described it as "A shrewd, keen, wise, hip, occasionally lacerating and sometimes gravely funny dark parody of network TV news coverage."
 Also, "At times, the unfolding story in Special Bulletin comes across as ludicrous, but then one has to think, how much more ludicrous is it than some of the actual news events of the past 15 years or so, and the way television has honed its way of covering them?
 It's a process that deserves scrutiny not just in poker-faced journals and ivory tower think tanks but on television.
 Praiseworthy trailblazers like the ABC News late night Viewpoint broadcasts have done this one way.
 Special Bulletin does it in another way-not a better one, perhaps, but in one more accessible to greater numbers of viewers."

 The New York Times stated that NBC's owned-and-operated stations in New York, Chicago, Los Angeles, Washington and Cleveland had received 2,200 calls from alarmed viewers.
 NBC's flagship station, WNBC-TV in New York, received 731 calls, 44 of them critical, and 43 asking if the program was real.
 The station manager of WCIV, Celia Shaw, said, "In retrospect, maybe it would have been better with a theoretical city, rather than Charleston, with its large number of military installations."
+Numerous NBC affiliates, and newspapers had also received calls.
+Canada's CHCH-TV (also broadcast the movie) received 45 calls.